phoenixspokespeople/phoenixspokespeople.github.io/_events/2017-09-13-meeting-and-board-elections.md

 Light refreshments will be served and filtered water available for your refillable vessel.

 Can't make it in person?
-[Join us by webinar](https://attendee.gotowebinar.com/register/4196531702873380354), speakers or toll call required.
+[Join us on YouTube](https://www.youtube.com/watch?v=W1TMnKYI8H4).